tony-shifflett/GA-intro-to-bootstrap/README.md

 * [Bootstrap](http://getbootstrap.com/) is a **front-end framework** created by a small team of developers at Twitter and maintained by a much larger community of contributors.
 * The framework consists of one main CSS file, an optional theme CSS file, and a main JS file.
-* Bootstrap requires [jQuery](https://code.jquery.com/) to work, which is a JavaScript library.
+* Bootstrap's JS library requires [jQuery](https://code.jquery.com/) to work, which is a JavaScript library.

 Bootstrap is extremely popular and knowledge of at least one CSS framework is a very valuable skill to have (and totally worth putting on your resume).